numerica-ideas/community/web/spring-boot-actuator/README.md

 Spring Boot Actuator's monitoring capabilities provide developers with a treasure trove of insights into their application's performance and behavior.
 In this section, we will explore how to leverage Actuator's metrics endpoints to monitor key performance indicators and gain valuable data-driven insights.

 ### 1. Accessing Metrics Endpoints

-Spring Boot Actuator's monitoring capabilities provide developers with a treasure trove of insights into their application's performance and behavior.
-In this section, we will explore how to leverage Actuator's metrics endpoints to monitor key performance indicators and gain valuable data-driven insights.

 To access the metrics, simply make an HTTP GET request to the **_/actuator/metrics_** endpoint: